Sleep and Your 1- to 3-Month-Old

 How Long Will My Baby Sleep?

-By 3 months of age, babies tend to sleep about 14 hours a day.
-Many will have settled into a daily sleep routine of two or three naps during the day, followed by "sleeping through the night" stretch after a late-night feeding.
+Infants up to 3 months old should get 14–17 hours of sleep over a 24-hour period, says the National Sleep Foundation.
+Many will have settled into a daily sleep routine of two or three naps during the day, followed by a longer "sleeping through the night" stretch after a late-night feeding.

 How Should Babies Sleep?